Astrocytoma: Diagnosis

 In the first stage of diagnosis the doctor will take a history of symptoms and perform a basic neurological exam, including an eye exam and tests of vision, balance, coordination, and mental status.
-The doctor will then require a CT scan and MRI of the patient's brain.
+The doctor will then require a CT scan and an MRI of the patient's brain.
 During a CT scan, X-rays of the patient's brain are taken from many different directions.
 These are then combined by a computer, producing a cross-sectional image of the brain.
 For an MRI, the patient relaxes in a tunnel-like instrument while the brain is subjected to changes of magnetic field.
 An image is produced based on the behavior of the brain's water molecules in response to the magnetic fields.
 A special dye may be injected into a vein before these scans to provide contrast and make tumors easier to identify.